George Tooker: Artistic career

 His most well-known paintings carry strong social commentary, and are often characterized as his "public" or "political" pieces.
 Some of these include: The Subway (1950), Government Bureau (1955-1956), The Waiting Room (1956-1957), Lunch (1964), Teller (1967), Waiting Room II (1982), Corporate Decision (1983), and Terminal (1986).
 These works are particularly influential, because they draw from universal experiences of modern, urban life.
 Many portray visually literal depictions of social withdrawal and isolation.
-In many ways, these images reveal the negative side of the subject matter celebrated in Impressionism.
 Modernity's anonymity, mass-production, and fast pace are cast under an unforgiving, bleak, shadow-less light that conveys a sense of foreboding and isolation.
 The use of many strong straight lines culminates in oppressively ordered, rectilinear architecture.
 This precise geometric architecture, constructed to serve the subjects, physically dominates them.
 Tooker saw modern society as behaving in this same way.
 Modern life becomes a prison of soulless ritual devoid of individuality in Landscape with Figures (1966).
 Space is often compressed, as in Ward (1970-1971), with patients' beds lined head-to-foot with very little walking space, such that humanity is confined to strictly organized grids.
 These images convey a sense of overwhelming silence in the lack of control each individual portrayed has over their depicted situation.
 The people Tooker depicts are rarely overcome by emotion, never strut, and seldom convey individuality.
 Rather, they shuffle along in heavy, uniform clothing and seem to act not based on individual will, but based on social conditioning.
 In Supermarket (1973), nondescript shoppers are surrounded by brightly packaged consumables as easily replicated as the people themselves.

 While Tooker's "public" imagery is hostile and solemn, his "private" images are often more intimate and positive.
 Some of these include the ten images of the Windows series (1955-1987), Doors (1953), Guitar (1957), Toilette (1962), and the Mirror series (1962-1971).
 Many of these images juxtapose beauty and ugliness, youth and age, in the analysis of the female body.
 The space is often compressed by a curtain or close-up wall, so that the viewer is confronted by the symbolic identity of the protagonist.
 Paper lanterns are also a common motif in Tooker's "private" works, often being shared amongst individuals, beacons of soft, warm light that present a pleasant mood to the entire scene.
 See Garden Party (1952), In the Summer House (1958), and Lanterns (1986).
 Tooker's style of person is notably recognizable.
 Often they resemble skeletons and seem frozen in time and space, though certainly not flat.
 See Divers (1952) or Acrobats (1950-1952).
 Even as the people depicted in these images are more individualized than those of the "public" pieces, people in a single image are often depicted as variations of the same face, with similar hair colors and physical features that unify and highlight commonalities.